 Child Care: Child Care rate reductions may be a part of an employee’s benefit package and will be negotiated on an individual basis.
-Reduced tuition slots are limited upon available accommodations and administration’s discretion.
+Reduced tuition slots are limited upon available accommodations and Director’s discretion.
 Child care costs will be deducted from your payroll check.

-Professional Development/Continuing Education: All staff is required by the State of Wisconsin licensing regulations, DCF 251, to obtain continuing education (CE) each year.
-Employees working more than 20 hours per week are required to obtain 25 hours each year and employees working 20 hours or less are required to obtain 15 hours per year.
-This must be documented on the staff member’s file.
-This training shall take place on the employee’s own time outside of regular working hours.
-These training’s may include, but are not limited to: in-service training, classes at the Center, attendance at recommended professional conferences, membership in a professional organization and attendance at monthly staff meetings, enrollment in pertinent courses offered by local colleges and universities.
-The Center is not responsible for their tuition or conference fees unless outside funding such as a grant is made available for the Center.
-The Center will reimburse for workshops, and conferences if at all possible.
-Within the first 3 months of employment each staff person must complete first aid, CPR, and communicable diseases, child abuse training, and Introduction to the Child Care Profession, and Skills and Strategies (if not already completed).
+Professional Development/Continuing Education: The Center will reimburse for workshops, and conferences if at all possible and with prior approval from the Director.
+Within the first 3 months of employment each staff person must complete Pro First Aid and CPR (American Heart & ECC/ILCOR Compliant) Abusive Head Trauma Prevention Training (formerly Shaken Baby Syndrome Prevention Training), Reducing the Risk of Sudden Infant Death Syndrome, and Child Abuse and Neglect: Recognition & Prevention and Introduction to the Child Care Profession, and Skills and Strategies (if not already completed).
 This training will be paid for by the Center.
-Staff members must attend all trainng for which they are registered.
+Staff members must attend all training for which they are registered.
 If a staff member misses training they must reimburse the Center for the cost of the training.
+If a staff member leaves employment before the first year is out the training such as CPR will be deducted from your paycheck.